mirfan35/Absolute-SSIM/README.md

 # Luminance Test

-Measuring the mean SSIM between the intensity of 0 and 26 only score 0.009527 similarity even thought the two images look almost similar indicating the bias measurement of SSIM.
-On the other hand, Absolute SSIM score it as 0.898039 because Absolute SSIM measure relative error between the two intensities.
-Absolute SSIM is more suitable to be used when comparing darker or low intensity images.
+Measuring the mean SSIM between the intensity of 0 and 26 only scored 0.009527 similarities even though the two images look almost similar indicating the bias measurement of SSIM.
+On the other hand, Absolute SSIM scores it as 0.898039 because Absolute SSIM measures relative error between the two intensities.
+Absolute SSIM is more suitable to be used when comparing darker or low-intensity images.

 ![](images/AbsoluteSSIM_vs_SSIM.png)

 # Human Perception Test

 The distribution score of SSIM is not linear with the human perception score.
-SSIM is more generous than human judgment of similarity.
+SSIM is more generous than the human judgment of similarity.
 Absolute SSIM is a lot more similar to human subjective score.
 (Dataset used available at: http://live.ece.utexas.edu/research/quality/).

 # Documentation